-The United States Access Board has released guidelines on how to comply with ADA (Americans with Disabilities Act) standards.
+The United States Department of Justice has released guidelines on how to comply with ADA (Americans with Disabilities Act) standards.

-One of the most common places where trip and falls occur is on what is called a “curb ramp.”
+One of the most common places where trips and falls occur is on a “curb ramp.”
 As shown in the picture, a curb ramp allows someone in a wheelchair to travel from a roadway onto the sidewalk.
 The sides should be “flared” appropriately according to ADA and building code requirements.

 Upon inspection after a trip and fall incident, it is common to find that the flared sides of a curb ramp are out of compliance and improperly sloped.
 Another common problem with the flared sides occurs when the business owner has painted the sides with regular paint as opposed to slip resistant paint.
 In wet conditions, this makes stepping up on the curb or the angled edges slippery and dangerous.

 The ADA standards also require a “detectable warning” at the bottom of a curb ramp to provide a tactile warning before entering the roadway.
-This feature not only helps a blind person sense the edge of the roadway, it also helps everyone become more aware of their surroundings.
-While these detectable warning features are intended for that purpose, they must also be maintained in a reasonably safe condition.
-Shattered or broken edges of a detectable warning mat may cause a person to trip and fall or may have exposed bolts.
+This feature not only helps a blind person sense the edge of the roadway, but it also helps everyone pay closer attention to their surroundings.
+These detectable warning features must also be maintained in a reasonably safe condition: without shattered or broken edges or exposed bolts, for example.
+A worn, broken, or defective warning mat may cause a person to trip and fall.

 Broken and uneven sidewalks are another trip and fall hazard due to settling of the ground or tree roots growing underneath the sidewalk.
-A business, government entity, HOA, or homeowner can be sued for a broken or uneven sidewalk.
+A business, government entity, homeowner’s association, or homeowner can be sued for a broken or uneven sidewalk that causes injury.